cAtaman/blog/source/dev_workflows.rst

 Git Flow
 ^^^^^^^^
 Another widely used workflow is Git Flow, which defines a branching model for managing changes across different stages of software development.
 This approach prescribes the use of specific branches for features, releases, and hotfixes, providing a clear structure for code integration and release management.
 Git Flow serves as a comprehensive framework for orchestrating collaboration and ensuring a stable codebase throughout the development lifecycle.
+You can go more in-depth on this workflow by checking out the Git Flow article :ref:`[2] <references>`.

+This is anything but an exhaustive list.
+You can read more on other possible workflows on this article about Branching Patterns :ref:`[3] <references>`.

 How We Solved This at Cowrywise
 -------------------------------